stav-bentov/Bot-Detective/README.md

 ```
 2. Open [Chrome Extensions](chrome://extensions/) on developer mode.
 3. Click on "Load unpacked" and choose the folder: `extension` in the cloned project.
-4. To run our extension using the local server make sure that the following comments are underlined:
+4. To run our extension using the **local server** follow the next instructions:
 - In `API_requests.py`:
-Make this lines in a comment:
+Make these lines in a comment:
 ```
 app.add_middleware(HTTPSRedirectMiddleware)  # Redirect HTTP to HTTPS
 ...